StaxPy/Advection/README.md

 # Future plans

 Future improvements include:
+- extra exported function for easier use in-game
 - playable animation in the preview
 - every Minecraft particle type support
 - particle animations in the preview (requires a complete rewrite of the preview renderer to use OpenGL)